Medtronic-LABS/spice-server/README.md

 ### Twilio SMS service Setup

-> Note: When you choose to use the open-source Twilio SMS service, follow the below instructions.
+> Note: When you choose to use the Twilio SMS free service, follow the below instructions.

 - Visit the [Twilio] official site and create a free account to get the account sid, auth token and twilio phone number.